 Factors affecting the cost of getting a tattoo

-The complexity of the design will determine the time it takes to tattoo it, which also affects the total costs.
+The complexity of the design will determine the time it takes to tattoo it, which also affects the cost of getting a tattoo.
 So consider the level of detail and precision required to carry it out.

-Tattoos with delicate shading will take more time and skill to complete than those with uniform colors and simple black outlines.
+Tattoos with delicate shading will take more time and skill to complete than those with uniform colours and fine-line tattoos.
 It will take more skill and time to tattoo cartoon characters or photo-realistic designs.
-Even small tattoo prices can increase with complicated designs and necessary colors.
+Even small tattoo prices can increase with complicated designs and necessary colours.

-Choosing a full-color tattoo makes the design more challenging because the artist needs to think about where to place the colors and how to mix them for the desired look.
-When designing a full-color tattoo, the artist has many more stylistic options than when making a grayscale tattoo design.
+Choosing a full-colour tattoo makes the design more challenging because the artist needs to think about where to place the colours and how to mix them for the desired look.
+When designing a full-colour tattoo, the artist has many more stylistic options than when making a grayscale tattoo design.